 What makes a social enterprise winner?
 Five top tips on how to win the NatWest SE100 Awards

-As long-standing supporters of the awards, our partners at Buzzacott Accountants commit some serious hours each year to carry out an in-depth exploration of the candidates vying for a place on our shortlist.
-Here, Buzzacott’s Hugh Swainson and Brodie Miller, judges for the Social Business Champion and Trailblazing Newcomer awards, reveal five top tips for what they look for in a healthy, resilient and award-winning social enterprise.
+As long-standing supporters of the NatWest SE100 Awards, our partners at Buzzacott Accountants commit some serious hours each year to assessing the candidates vying for a place on our shortlist.
+Buzzacott's Hugh Swainson, one of our SE100 judges, reveals five top things he looks for in a healthy, resilient and award-winning social enterprise.

 1. Diverse and sustainable income streams